sina-mansour/Topological_Cluster_Statistic/README.md

 ## Beta release

-The PALM code will be merged to PALM soon.
-However, for the sake of full transparency and reproducibility of results, a compressed archive of the scripts used to conduct the evaluations in the manuscript is provided [here](...).
+As of yet (May 2023) TCS is not yet officially released on PALM.
+TCS will be merged to a future PALM release soon.
+However, for the sake of full transparency and reproducibility of results, a compressed archive of the PALM scripts used to conduct the evaluations in the manuscript is provided [here](...).

 !TODO!